DR. ALISON BALBAG, PhD, DMA

 Her diverse background — along with being a multiracial woman and first-generation college graduate — grants her a unique insight into connecting the dots.

-A trusted expert across disciplines, Dr. Alison Balbag is a featured expert on the TV show Dr. Phil (CBS).
+A trusted expert across disciplines, Dr. Alison Balbag is a featured expert on TV's Dr. Phil (CBS).
 Her media coverage also includes National Geographic, Psychology Today, Psychiatry Advisor, and the Los Angeles Times Festival of Books.

 An award-winning harpist, she’s soloed with orchestras, premiered new works, performed in numerous symphony orchestras and chamber ensembles, and recorded for film scores.
 Her TV and radio music performances have appeared on ABC, FOX, PBS, Netflix, Hulu, Peacock, and Classical KUSC, and include Modern Family, Glee, and Great Performances.

 A few of the artists she’s performed with are Stevie Wonder, Pink Martini, Natalie Cole, Bobby McFerrin, Burt Bacharach, Itzhak Perlman, Nancy Wilson, Patti Austin, Josh Groban, LeVar Burton, Quincy Jones, and Will Ferrell.
-She’s also the harpist on the award-winning Google app MixLab.
+She’s also created award-winning music apps and is the harpist on Google's MixLab.

-A champion for music and fostering future generations of creativity, her leadership tenure includes serving as Arts Commissioner, along with multiple civic leadership roles.
+A champion for music, well-being, and fostering future generations of creativity, her leadership tenure includes serving as Arts Commissioner, along with multiple civic leadership roles.